-Operations Management, 5ed., Nigel Slack, Stuart Chambers, Robert Johnston; Prentice Hall, 2007;pp. 120-141
+Operations Management, 5ed., Nigel Slack, Stuart Chambers, Robert Johnston; Prentice Hall, 2007; pp. 120-141

-148. What is supply network perspective, what is involved in configuring a supply network?
-Explain where should an operation be located and how much capacity should an operation plan to have
+96. What is supply network perspective, what is involved in configuring a supply network?

 Supply network perspective refers to setting an operation in the context of all other operations with which it interacts, some of which are its suppliers and its customers.
 Supply network - the network of supplier and customer operations that have relationships with an operation.
 Supply network has its supply side and demand side: supply side - the chains of suppliers, suppliers, etc. that provide parts, information or services to an operation; demand side - the chains of customers, customers' customers etc. that receive the products and services produced by an operation.